sagivo/Ruby-Javascript/README.md

 - `obj` - The class you wish to extends (`Number`/ `String`...)
 - `funcName` - The name of your new function.
+- `func` - Function to execute once the funcName called.
 - `attr` - (optional) //TODO add some explanation

 For example:<br>